Olympia 2045: Comprehensive Plan Update

 Each chapter of the Comprehensive Plan is being updated individually, with its own public participation process and opportunities to provide feedback.
 Click through to the individual pages below to learn more about each chapter, how it is being updated and how you can get involved in the update process.

-We encourage people to send an email to olympia2045@ci.olympia.wa.us asking to become a Party of Record to receive periodic email updates and notices of public hearings.
+We encourage people to send an email to olympia2045@ci.olympia.wa.us(External link) asking to become a Party of Record to receive periodic email updates and notices of public hearings.

 The multi-year public process kicked off with an informational webinar on May 10, 2023.
 You can watch the recording on the right side of this page.